brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 Browsing for files in Finder&mdash;largely because of the way user accounts are handled in Unix&mdash;is a bit unintuitive as well.
-It's often hard to see the proper file hiearchy, it's even more difficult to see files *above* your user's file hiearchy (this is somewhat by design) and the shortcuts in the left pane ("Macintosh HD", "Desktop", "Applications") only add to the confusion as you have no idea where in this hiearchy they fit.
+It's often hard to see the proper file hierarchy, it's even more difficult to see files *above* your user's file hierarchy (this is somewhat by design) and the shortcuts in the left pane ("Macintosh HD", "Desktop", "Applications") only add to the confusion as you have no idea where in this hierarchy they fit.
 This is painful to someone coming from Windows, where I'm used to seeing every file and folder on the entire system.
 It is somewhat mitigated due to the wonderful aforementioned search feature but the file layout really should be cleaner.